esphome/esphome-docs/guides/configuration-types.rst

   connected circuitry pulls the pin up or down at reset, and ESPHome will warn when strapping pins are used for I/O. If you are sure that you are using a strapping pin for I/O in a way that will not cause problems, you can suppress the warning by setting this option to ``true`` in the pin configuration.
 Defaults to ``false``.
-  Other than suppressing the warning this option has no other effect.
+  This option has no other effect beyond suppressing the warning.

 .. _config-time: